Can House Proceeds be Saved for Disabled Daughter of Nursing Home Resident?

 Question:

 I have a client for whom I am selling her mother’s home.
 Her mother has dementia (some days better than others) and has been in a nursing home for a couple of years.
-She applied and got Medicaid around the end of 2018.
+She applied and got Medicaid around the end of 2022.
 The mother receives approximately $2,555 a month between two pensions and Social Security.
 The daughter (my client) has durable power of attorney for her mother, but the daughter is 62 and permanently disabled.
 What would be the best way to handle the approximately $225,000 of net proceeds so that her mother is taken care of, can stay on Medicaid, but also have some proceeds left for the daughter?

 Response:

 The first question is whether the state Medicaid agency has a lien on the property.
 They are permitted to place such liens, but don’t always.
-In your client’s case, if she has been living in the house, she should qualify for an exception due to her disability.
+In your client’s case, if she has been living in the house, her mother should qualify for an exception due to her daughter’s disability.
 If the Medicaid agency does have a lien, you’ll have to negotiate with them regarding how much is owed and how much will have to be paid from the sale proceeds.

 If the daughter does not want a trust, there’s a way to structure the transaction to avoid it, but it’s more complicated.
 Here’s how it would work: Another exception to the transfer penalty would permit the mother to transfer the property to the daughter outright prior to its sale without using a trust.
 Then the daughter could sell it and keep the proceeds.
-This may, however, cause a tax on capital gains which could otherwise be avoided, since the daughter would not qualify for the $250,000 exclusion on capital gains.
+This would also protect the home and the proceeds of the sale from any Medicaid lien.

 Given the complexity of all the above, I’d recommend engaging a local elder law attorney.
 One place to find one is www.elderlawanswers.com.